Introduction

 Applying a Pre-Treatment

-Pre-treating the wood can help ensure even stain removal and protect the wood from potential damage caused by harsh chemicals.
+Pre-treating the wood can facilitate even stain removal and protect it from damage caused by harsh chemicals.

 - Conditioning the Wood:

-- For softer woods, consider applying a wood conditioner to help the stripper penetrate more evenly.
+- For softer woods, consider applying a wood conditioner to promote even penetration of the stripper.

 - Follow the manufacturer’s instructions for application and drying times.